MouseBiteLabs/Super-Nintendo-Cartridges/SA-1/README.md

 ### Group C2 - Adds Battery Management IC (New Parts)

 Use parts from Group C1 **OR** C2.
 Do not use both.
-Group C1 or C2 are required if SRAM is on the board.
+Group C1 or C2 are required if a save battery is on the board.

 | Reference | Value/Part Number | Package | Description        | Source                                           |
 | --------- | ----------------- | ------- | ------------------ | ------------------------------------------------ |